Oxalic Acid Vaporization for Varroa Mite Control

 What is Oxalic Acid?

 Oxalic Acid is an organic compound that occurs naturally in nature.
-It is a white crystalline solid that is colorless in water.
+The white crystalline solid is colorless in water.
 You will find it in such things as: peanuts, sweet potatoes, wheat bran and pecans.

-But, there is still debate over the exact way mites are killed.
-Whether it is through inhalation of the vapor by mites or direct contact with spiky dried crystals?
+There is still some debate among researchers over the exact way mites are killed.
+Whether it is partially through inhalation of the vapor by mites or solely direct contact with spiky dried crystals.
+But, the benefits are clear:

 - dribble